Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Final Forested Climbing Portion on day eight of the English WayFinal Forested Climbing Portion

-When you see industrial-looking buildings ahead, you have come to the end of the climb and the end of the nice rural lanes at about 10.2 kilometers into the day.
+When you see industrial-looking buildings ahead, you have come to the end of the climb and the end of the nice rural lanes after about 10.2 kilometers into the day.

 Pass by the Café Bar Poligono.
 In a few meters you take another left and walk through two very busy roundabouts.